What is folliculitis?

-- Skin scrapings and fungal/bacterial culture.
+- Skin scrapings and fungal/bacterial culture and sensitivity.

 - Cytological examination (evaluation of cells from the affected area).

-- Patch test to expose the skin to multiple “allergens” (common substances which can cause allergies), and the skin is then evaluated for redness/swelling to a particular allergen.
+- Patch test to expose the skin to multiple “allergens” (common substances which can cause allergies) and the skin is then evaluated for redness/swelling to a particular allergen.

 Finding the underlying cause, and treating if possible.